epfl-ada/ada-2024-project-adapocalypse/README.md

 Mov'She aims to raise awareness, promote the female impact over the movie industry and contribute to a more informed conversation on gender equality in cinema.
 # 141 mots

-More specifically, Movinder will address the following questions :
+More specifically, Mov'She will address the following questions :
 * How are women kicksided in movies ?
 * Does the gender of the movie director influences the gender equity within actors ?
 * Does gender parity among actors influence a movie’s economic performance, ratings, and global reach ?